 I have had the privilege of living and teaching in Africa.
 For almost a decade I taught at the Theological College of Northern Nigeria.
 This period changed my worldview from being America-centric to global-centric.
 Now I teach REL 306, Non-Western Christianity, which deals with Asia, Africa, and Latin America.
 I am convinced that Christianity is not European in origin, that it is multi-cultural, and that it is important to learn about the nature of this faith from persons of other continents.

 So one of my great interests is traveling internationally.
 In 2006 I was privileged to host an Augsburg trip to China, with special attention to religion; to study St. Francis of Assisi on a National Endowment for the Humanities Seminar in Italy; to visit Norway and Denmark; and to visit my “second country” of Nigeria and observe the progress of the churches in that country.
 I hope to participate in a conference on Religion and Culture at Payap University in Thailand in June 2007.

 My main writing accomplishment is Thirsty for God: A Brief History of Christian Spirituality, which was first published in 1993, came out in a British edition and a Chinese translation in 1997, and is currently in a Second Edition with Fortress Press since 2005.
 This book attempts to broaden the readers’ understanding and practice of Christian spirituality.
-The links below will give you some external reviews and offer the chance to purchase the book.

 - B.A.
-Augsburg College
+Augsburg University